Referrals for Warmer Homes Scotland have been paused from Friday 31 March 2023 and will be re-starting in October 2023.

 How to apply

-Simply call us on 0808 808 2282 or use our contact form and one of our friendly advisors will be in touch.
+Simply call us on 0808 808 2282 or use our self assessment tool and one of our friendly advisors will be in touch.

 We'll guide you through the complete process that will include booking the survey of your home and referring you to Warmworks, the managing agent of Warmer Homes Scotland, who will contact you.